Get the Skills to Begin a Career as a Respiratory Therapist in as few as 20 Months

-Respiratory Therapists use high tech medical equipment and fine-tuned patient assessment skills in the care and treatment of patients with respiratory diseases.
+Respiratory Therapy is one of the most dynamic and technology driven career choices in healthcare.
 As a Respiratory Therapist your responsibilities in the clinical setting may include analyzing a patient's lung function, performing arterial blood gas analysis to determine levels of oxygen and carbon dioxide and performing chest physical exams to determine what kind of therapy is best for their condition.

-- Program length: 19 months
+- Program Length: 20 months

-- Credits: 120
+- Quarter Credit Hours: 120

-- Graduates earn an Associate in Specialized Technology degree
+- Degree: Associate in Specialized Technology

 Respiratory Therapy Program Goal: To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).